marijnh/Eloquent-JavaScript/04_data.md

 {{index "list (exercise)", "linked list"}}

 Building up a list is easier when done back to front.
-So `arrayToList` could iterate over the array backwards (see previous exercise) and, for each element, add an object to the list.
+So `arrayToList` could iterate over the array backwards (see the previous exercise) and, for each element, add an object to the list.
 You can use a local binding to hold the part of the list that was built so far and use an assignment like `list = {value: X, rest: list}` to add an element.